ACCESS Family Care Recruitment Area Description

 Missouri Southern State University, in Joplin, has a strong commitment to international education. http://www.mssu.edu/

-The ACCESS Family Care Cassville Clinic is currently only a medical clinic housed in leased facilities in Cassville, Missouri, but future plans include a new, combined medical and dental facility to serve the patients of Barry County.
+The ACCESS Family Care in Cassville has a new, combined medical and dental facility to serve the patients of Barry County.
 Cassville is a rural community of about 3,000 residents, but the summer population increases greatly due to the close proximity of Roaring River State Park, famous of its trout fishing, and Table Rock Lake.
 Cassville is about an hour and a half drive from Springfield, a thirty minute drive to beautiful Eureka Springs, Arkansas, and about a 45 minute drive to Branson, Missouri.
 For more information on Cassville, visit the Chamber of Commerce site at http://www.cassville.com/ The school district serving Cassville is the Cassville R-IV School District.

 Would you like to find out more?
 Contact us.